VaaniSharma13/StudentManagement/README.md

 # Student Management System

-A REST API backend built with Java Spring Boot and PostgreSQL.
+A REST API backend built with Java Spring Boot and PostgreSQL for student management

 ## Tech Stack
 - Java 17